Get Help Today(877) 648-4288

 Frequent shooting often damages veins rendering them unusable for future injections.
 Injecting in the same spot repeatedly not only leads to infection but could shake loose a blood clot that formed from a prior injection.
 These risks are associated with IDU in general, but meth carries its own risks.

 A meth high takes hold quickly, especially when shooting.
 Meth causes the brain to release large amounts of dopamine, which causes an overwhelming rush feeling.
 The high increases energy levels, and it makes people feel more awake and active.
-The feeling is fleeting, which is part of the addictive quality.
+The high from meth typically lasts from 8 hours up to 24 hours.
+The length of the high is determined by various factors and can vary from person to person.
 People will often string together multiple highs by continuously injecting at the end of each trip, which can last for multiple days in a row.
+This is also called a “run.”

 Take action & empower yourself